kcudding/ecotheory.github.io/teach/density-dependent-structured.md

 ## Density-dependence in matrix models

 As populations increase in size, they compete for limited resources and become targets of predators.
 This leads to lower rates of survival and reproduction, which can be represented by linking vital rates to population density.
 Similar to the unstructured models we discussed in the first chapter, it is necessary to incorporate density dependence into a structured model.
-However, there are two main factors that make it more difficult to consider density dependence in a structured model (Morris and Doak, 2002):
+However, there are two main factors that make it more difficult to consider density dependence in a structured model (Morris and Doak, 2002).

-- In reality, we have much less data for vital-rate estimates in a demographic study as we have in a long-term population census due to the cost of marking and following multiple individuals.

-- There are many more variables that are potentially density-dependent, and here are some questions we need to think about:
+First of all, in reality, we have much less data for vital-rate estimates in a demographic study due to the cost of marking and following multiple individuals.
+Also, there are many more variables that are potentially density-dependent, and here are some questions we need to think about:

 - What vital rates are density-dependent?
 - How do those rates change with density?
 - Which classes contribute to the density that each vital rate "feels"?

 Typically, we won't compare various density-dependent functions that are fitted to each vital rate by using multiple combinations of classes to measure density.
 Here, we will introduce two more practical ways.